elemental/Elemental/doc/source/lapack-like/inversion.rst

 is thrown.

 .. cpp:function:: void HPDInverse( UpperOrLower uplo, Matrix<F>& A )
+.. cpp:function:: void HPDInverse( UpperOrLower uplo, DistMatrix<F>& A )

    Overwrite the `uplo` triangle of the HPD matrix `A` with the same triangle of the inverse of `A`.

-.. cpp:function:: void HPDInverse( UpperOrLower uplo, DistMatrix<F>& A )

-   Same as above, but for a distributed matrix.

 Triangular inversion
 --------------------
 Inverts a (possibly unit-diagonal) triangular matrix in-place.

 .. cpp:function:: void TriangularInverse( UpperOrLower uplo, UnitOrNonUnit diag, Matrix<F>& A )
+.. cpp:function:: void TriangularInverse( UpperOrLower uplo, UnitOrNonUnit diag, DistMatrix<F>& A )

    Inverts the triangle of `A` specified by the parameter `uplo`; if `diag` is set to `UNIT`, then `A` is treated as unit-diagonal.

-.. cpp:function:: void TriangularInverse( UpperOrLower uplo, UnitOrNonUnit diag, DistMatrix<F>& A )

-   Same as above, but for a distributed matrix.